chapel-lang/chapel/doc/rst/language/spec/methods.rst

 ``param`` intent use a generic type for the ``this`` argument.
 See :ref:`Class_Methods` for more details.

-It is a redeclaration error to define a method without parenthesis with the same name as a field.
+It is a redeclaration error to define a method without parentheses with the same name as a field.